Top 10 Tips for Effective Workplace Communication

 Be aware of disclosing too much personal information to the people you work with.
 Aim to be friendly, yet professional.
 If you become too personal with co-workers, you’ll risk the likelihood of being perceived as less credible when communicating about something important.
 Controlling your emotions is also very important.
 Your co-workers don’t need to witness your hysteria over an argument with your significant other; behaving this way will give them a negative impression and cause them to avoid talking to you.

 Try to keep the topic of conversation in the workplace neutral.
 Refrain from discussing politics or other controversial topics in the office to prevent offending anyone.
 While it’s a great idea to talk to the people you work with and get to know them, it’s best to avoid controversial subjects.

 If your co-worker performs a task well, tell him or her.
 Providing positive feedback is a great way to improve workplace communication.
 It also helps people view you more favorably and encourages open communication.
 Having a positive attitude in general at work will open the door for effective communication prompting people to respond more favorably to you.

-Learn effective workplace communication skills by enrolling in a degree program at Fremont College.
-At Fremont College, you will obtain the skills you need to be a confident, articulate professional who possesses effective workplace communication skills that employers will appreciate.
-Choose from the following in-demand degree programs at Fremont College: Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
+Learn effective workplace communication skills by enrolling in a degree program at Fremont University.
+At Fremont University, you will obtain the skills you need to be a confident, articulate professional who possesses effective workplace communication skills that employers will appreciate.
+Choose from the following in-demand degree programs at Fremont University: Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
 Space is limited, so contact us today to enroll in one of our degree programs.